saworbit/spectra/docs/FAQ.md

 ### What database does Spectra use?

-Currently, Spectra server is designed to use [SurrealDB](https://surrealdb.com/):
+Spectra server uses [SurrealDB](https://surrealdb.com/) for time-series storage:
 - Multi-model database (document, graph, key-value)
 - Built-in time-travel queries
-- Rust-native client
+- Rust-native client with zero-cost FFI
-- **Status**: Integration in progress
+- **Status**: ✅ Fully integrated (Phase 3.5)
+- In-memory mode for development, RocksDB for production

-For local storage, Spectra may add DuckDB or SQLite for queryable history.
+For local storage, future versions may add DuckDB or SQLite for offline velocity queries.

 ### Is there a web UI?